 Surprisingly many worn forks on the shop floor

-- Large or small cuts
+- Large or small cracks

 - Falling loads caused by a breaking fork